France: Package bomb explodes in Lyon 'attack' | DW | 24.05.2019

 "It's not for me to give a toll but it appears there are no casualties," said Macron.
 "There have been injuries, so obviously I'm thinking of these injured and their families."

-Prosecutors said they believe a "parcel bomb" was likely the cause of the explosion.
-However, police said they had not yet determined the source of the explosion.
+Prosecutors said they believe a "parcel bomb" was likely the cause of the explosion that injured at least eight people.
+However, police said they had not yet determined the source.
 Local media reports said the package was filled with screws, citing police sources.

 Police have cordoned off the area.
 Local media said authorities are concerned there could be similar packages in the area.